 Florida Notary FAQs

-How to I renew my Florida Notary certificate?
+How do I renew my Florida notary certificate?

 How soon should I start the renewal process?

 It is recommended you begin the renewal process at least six months before your current Notary Commission expires.

 Do I need to take any education to become a Florida Notary?

 New notaries and notaries who have not renewed their commission in the past 10 years are required to take at least three hours of state-approved education.
 Renewing notaries whose last commission expired less than 10 years ago do not need to take this course.